jesselawson/getting-started-with-rust/content/about/_index.md

 ---

-Hi 👋 I'm Jesse, and this is a free online book for anyone who is curious about the Rust programming language but doesn't know where to start.
-My teaching philosophy is _"move slow and make things."_
+Hi 👋 I'm Jesse, and this is a free online book for anyone who is curious about the Rust programming language.
+I'm self-taught, and this is geared toward folks like me who learn by doing.
+My philosophy is _"move slow and make things."_

+This is about the length of a weekend project.
 Over the next six chapters, we will learn about Rust while building a rudimentary Markdown compiler&mdash;a command-line interface tool that takes a Markdown file as input, converts it to HTML, and writes that HTML to another file.

 For example: